cloudutsukpilot/sakharams.github.io/_posts/cloud/2021-01-01-introduction-to-cloud.md

 1. `Private Cloud`:
 - A cloud infrastructure operated solely for a single organization, whether managed internally or by a third-party, and hosted either on-premises or remotely.
 2. `Public Cloud`:
-- A cloud infrastructure that provides services over the internet and is open for public use, owned and operated by cloud service providers like AWS, Google Cloud, or Azure.
+- A cloud infrastructure that provides services over the internet and is open for public use, owned and operated by cloud service providers like Amazon Web Services(AWS), Google Cloud, or Azure.
 3. `Hybrid Cloud`:
 - A cloud infrastructure that combines both private and public clouds, allowing data and applications to be shared between them for greater flexibility and optimization of your infrastructure.
 4. `Multi-Cloud`: